Modern Causal Inference Approaches to Improve Power for Subgroup Analysis in Randomized Controlled Trials: Estimators that improve power for subgroup analysis when targeting

 As previously discussed, the idea of covariate adjustment is to leverage baseline predictors of the outcome to reduce variance and improve precision \citep{van2024covariate}.
-The derived EIF of $\satett(\vb,1)$ under Assumption~\ref{ass:wexch}, \ref{ass:cons}, and \ref{ass:posa} is given by:
+We derive the EIF of $\satett(\vb,1)$ under Assumption~\ref{ass:wexch}, \ref{ass:cons}, and \ref{ass:posa} as:

-Its derivation can be found in the Appendix.
-This suggests the following doubly robust covariate adjustment estimator
+The technical details of the derivation can be found in the Appendix.
+The EIF suggests the following debiased covariate adjustment estimator